 In March 2019, Council approved the development and construction of the first rehousing shelter on Ethan Way.

 In April 2019, Council approved a plan with Sacramento Housing and Redevelopment Agency and Mercy Housing California to convert downtown's Capitol Park Hotel into a low-barrier rehousing shelter.
-SHRA will oversee the operation of the shelter, which could open as soon as summer 2019.
+SHRA will oversee the operation of the shelter, which is set to open in September 2019.

 The City also is working to develop rehousing shelters on Ethan Way near Cal Expo and Alhambra near Broadway.